Jacob deGrom: 2024

+2025

+On May 4, 2025, against the Seattle Mariners, deGrom pitched his 1,700th career strikeout, making him the fastest pitcher to do it since at least 1901, doing so in 225 games.
+On July 6, deGrom was named to the 2025 All-Star Game roster, his fifth career selection, and first since 2021.
+At the time, deGrom's 2.13 ERA and 0.89 WHIP ranked third and fourth in the major leagues.

+On August 3, against the Mariners, deGrom logged his 1,800th career strikeout. deGrom became the fastest MLB pitcher in history to reach this milestone in 240 games and 1,493.1 innings.
+On September 24, deGrom pitched five innings of one run ball, striking out eight batters in a 4–2 victory over the Minnesota Twins in his final start of 2025.
+With the performance, deGrom became the eighth pitcher in Rangers history to have 30+ starts and a sub-3.00 ERA in a season, which he had not accomplished since 2019.
+Overall in 2025, deGrom posted a 12–8 record in 30 starts and recorded a 2.97 ERA with 185 strikeouts and 37 walks in 1722/3 innings.

 Personal life

 DeGrom is from DeLeon Springs, Florida.
 He was raised by his parents, Tony, an AT&T lineman, and Tammy, a customer service representative for a credit card rewards program.
 Tony deGrom built a batting cage in the backyard for his son to practice.
 Jacob deGrom credits his father for his quiet intensity and remembers demanding sessions playing catch in their yard.
 He says his father said to stay humble.
 He is one of three children of Tony and Tammy; his sisters are named Sarah and Jessica.
 He grew up an Atlanta Braves fan.

 Shortly after graduating from high school deGrom met his wife, Stacey.
 They were married in November 2014 and live in DeLand, Florida.
-They had a son in April 2016 and their second child, a girl was born in February 2018.
-They have a Morkie which is a combination of a Maltese and a Yorkie.
+They had a son in April 2016, a daughter in February 2018, and another son in June 2023.
+They have a Morkie, which is a combination of a Maltese and a Yorkie.

-At Stetson deGrom began to grow out his hair.
+At Stetson, deGrom began to grow out his hair.
 His starts with the Mets led to the trending hashtag on Twitter of "#hairwego".
-His hair inspired a promotional "Jacob deGrom Hair Hat" giveaway at Citi Field during the 2016 season.
+DeGrom's hair inspired a promotional "Jacob deGrom Hair Hat" giveaway at Citi Field during the 2016 season.
 After learning that an unnamed major league hitter said that deGrom's hair made it harder to pick up the ball out of his hand, deGrom said in 2016 that he would never cut his hair.
-However, he cut his hair during the 2017-18 offseason, saying that it could add speed to his fastball and also that he was tired of having long hair.
+However, he cut his hair during the 2017–18 offseason, saying that it could add speed to his fastball and also that he was tired of having long hair.